Scott M. Matheson: Biography

 Matheson graduated from Salt Lake City's East High School in 1946, earned a bachelor's degree in political science from the University of Utah in 1950, and a law degree from Stanford University Law School in 1952.
 He operated a private law practice in Iron County, Utah, for five years before taking a position with Union Pacific Railroad in 1958.
-During his service with the railroad he rose to the position of general counsel before making his 1976 run for governor.
+During his service with the railroad, he rose to the position of general counsel before making his 1976 run for governor.

+Matheson defeated Republican nominee Vernon B. Romney by a 52%–46% margin, with two minor candidates combining for the remaining two percent of the vote.

+Matheson would be re-elected in 1980 over Republican Bob Wright by a strong 55%–44% margin, even as Republican Presidential candidate Ronald Reagan and Republican U.S. Senator Jake Garn easily carried Utah in their elections held the same day.

 During his term as governor, Matheson was named the defendant in the U.S. Supreme Court case of H. L. v.
-Matheson, which upheld state law requiring parental consent for a teenage girl to obtain an abortion.
+Matheson, which upheld a state law requiring parental consent for a teenage girl to obtain an abortion.
+He was also chair of the National Governors Association during the 1982–1983 term.

+In 1986, Matheson considered a bid for the U.S. Senate to challenge incumbent Orrin Hatch in 1988.
+Despite leading in hypothetical polling, Matheson announced on May 29, 1987, that he would not run for the seat.
+Hatch would ultimately be re-elected in a landslide over Democrat Brian H. Moss, who had never held political office.

+Personal life and death

 On August 25, 1951, he married Norma Louise Warenski, and the couple had four children.
-One is former U.S. Congressman Jim Matheson.
-Another son, Scott Matheson Jr., was the Democratic nominee for Governor of Utah in the 2004 election, and was appointed as a federal judge in 2010.
+One of his sons is former U.S. Congressman Jim Matheson.
+Another son, Scott Matheson Jr., was the Democratic nominee for Governor of Utah in the 2004 election and was appointed as a federal judge in 2010.

 In 1989, Matheson was diagnosed with multiple myeloma, a rare form of cancer believed to have been caused by radioactive fallout from nuclear testing in Nevada.
 Scott Matheson died from the disease on October 7, 1990, at the age of 61.
+Matheson's death occurred during the general conference of the LDS Church and was honored by then-apostle Gordon B. Hinckley at the beginning of the Sunday morning session.
 He was buried in Parowan City Cemetery in Parowan, Utah.